Schreibende Enigma →

 When switching between ciphering and deciphering, the electric current through

-the cipher wheels is reversed, which also reverses the algorithm.
+the cipher rotors is reversed, which also reverses the algorithm.

 When set to plain text,